A default system with overspilling contagion: Default models with interacting intensities: the Markovian approach

 \section{Default models with interacting intensities: the Markovian approach}

+In some default risk models, the mechanism of contagion is specified via local interactions among defaultable entities; these models are conceptually and mathematically close to models of interacting particle systems developed in statistical physics.

-The mathematical description of the default contagion in a population of debtors has been inspired by the models of interacting particles systems studied in statistical mechanics.
-We here describe a model with $n$ debtors, following Frey and Backhaus \cite{FreyBack08} (more related literature is found at the end of this section).
-Our aim is to introduce already the notations and framework that will be used in our extension, while reviewing the Markovian setup.
+We here describe a model with $n<\infty$ debtors, following Frey and Backhaus \cite{FreyBack08}; more related literature is found at the end of this section.
+Our aim is to introduce already the notation and framework that will be used in our extension, while reviewing the Markovian setup.

 Let $(\Omega, \G, \FF=(\F_t)_{t\geq 0}, \P)$ be a filtered probability space satisfying the usual assumptions.
 The filtration $\FF$ carries the relevant information about the environment of the default system.
-The default system itself is modelled by a multivariate process $Y=(Y_t(1),...,Y_t(n))_{t\geq 0}$ with state space $I:=\{0,1\}^n$, where 0 is the no default state is and 1 is the default state, so that $Y_t(k)$ is the indicator process of the default of the debtor $k$.
+The default system itself is modelled by a multivariate process $\Y=(Y_t(1),...,Y_t(n))_{t\geq 0}$ with state space $I:=\{0,1\}^n$, where 0 is the no default (or survival) state and 1 is the default state, so that $(Y_t(k))_{t\geq 0}$ is the indicator process of the default of the debtor $k$.

 We denote $\N:=\{1,...,n\}$.
 The global information $\GG^\mathcal N=(\G^\mathcal N_t)_{t\geq 0}$ contains both the environment and the default system: